grongierisc/BatchSqlOutboundAdapter/README.md

 git clone https://github.com/grongierisc/BatchSqlOutboundAdapter.git
 ```

-Use Batch.SQL.SqlOutboundAdapter adaptor.
+Use Grongier.SQL.SqlOutboundAdapter adaptor.

 ### New methods from the adaptor

-* Method **ExecuteQueryBatchParmArray**(ByRef pRS As Batch.SQL.GatewayResultSet, pQueryStatement As %String, pBatchSize As %Integer, ByRef pParms) As %Status
+* Method **ExecuteQueryBatchParmArray**(ByRef pRS As Grongier.SQL.GatewayResultSet, pQueryStatement As %String, pBatchSize As %Integer, ByRef pParms) As %Status
     * *pRS* is the ResultSet can be use as any EnsLib.SQL.GatewayResultSet
     * *pQueryStatement* is the SQL query you like to execute
     * *pBatchSize* is the fetch size JDBC parameter